Git-K3rnel/VulnHub/HACKLAB-VULNIX/README.md

 in order to gain access to this directory we can create a user simulating the `vulnix` user on the target machine.

-for doing this we should know the UID and GID of the vulnix user on the victim machine.
+for doing this we should know the `UID` and `GID` of the vulnix user on the victim machine.(continue)

 ## 3.Gaining Shell